 MOD CLM/111A20/1

 5.480 Additional allocation: in Argentina, Brazil, Chile, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the Netherlands Antilles, Peru and Uruguay, the band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Venezuela, the band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-07)
+In Colombia and Venezuela, the band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
+(WRC-15)

 Reasons: Colombia is interested in developing the frequency band from 10 to 10.45 GHz for communication systems in the fixed service on a primary basis, through the adoption of RR footnote No. 5.480.